Stafford Township, New Jersey: History

-20th century and later

-Stafford Township was mostly a rural area, aside from the bustling downtown of Manahawkin.
-Early growth in the township started in the 1950s, starting with the construction of large resort communities of Beach Haven West and Ocean Acres, which were built around the same time as the completion of the Garden State Parkway and the expansion of Route 72, the latter which formerly ran along the two-lane Bay Avenue.
+Historically, Stafford Township was a rural area, with the notable exception of the downtown hub of Manahawkin.
+Significant growth began in the 1950s with the development of resort communities like Beach Haven West and Ocean Acres.
+These developments coincided with the completion of the Garden State Parkway and the expansion of Route 72, which formerly ran along the two-lane Bay Avenue.

 While growing quickly, development was still sparse.
 Route 72 was still mostly wooded, aside from several car dealerships, gas stations, a drive-in movie theater, and the Manahawkin Executive Airport.
-Most of the growth started in the 1980s when several new developments were constructed, such as Colony Lakes and the expansion of Beach Haven West and Ocean Acres, which had been a community of summer homes and became a booming development of year-round single-family homes.
-Stafford Square was the first major shopping center to open on Route 72, anchored by ShopRite and a Caldor (currently a Lowe's).
-Manahawkin Airport was closed in the early 1990s to make way for a Walmart and Pathmark.
-However, part of the runway was still left intact until the 2000s, when the St. Mary's of the Pines Catholic Church and All Saints Regional Catholic School were built on the land.
+The pace of development increased during the 1980s with new residential projects, including the expansion of Beach Haven West and Ocean Acres, transforming the area from seasonal vacation homes to year-round residences.
+This period also saw the establishment of Stafford Square, the township's first major shopping center.
+The Manahawkin Airport closed in the early 1990s to make way for commercial developments, including a Walmart and Pathmark.
+However, part of the runway was left intact until the 2000s, when the St. Mary's of the Pines Catholic Church and All Saints Regional Catholic School were built on the land.

-The township holds an annual Founders Day celebration every June.
-It started in 1964 to celebrate New Jersey’s 300th anniversary and has since evolved into a grand celebration of Stafford.
-The day includes a Hometown Parade; pie-eating contest; inflatables and rides; the Miss Stafford, Jr. Miss Stafford, Little Miss Stafford, and Little Town Crier pageants; and concludes with a fireworks display.
+Stafford Township celebrates its history and community spirit through an annual Founders Day event held each June.
+Originating in 1964 as part of New Jersey’s 300th anniversary celebrations, Founders Day has grown into a vibrant tradition featuring a hometown parade, pie-eating contests, inflatable rides, the Miss Stafford, Jr. Miss Stafford, Little Miss Stafford, and Little Town Crier pageants, and concludes with a fireworks display.

-In July 2021, the township buried a fifty-year time capsule which will be opened in 2070.
-Stafford Township officials included various items and residents submitted memorabilia from 2020 to give the future residents a glimpse of life in Stafford Township in the days of COVID-19.
+In July 2021, the township buried a 50-year time capsule, which will be opened in 2070.
+Stafford Township officials included various items, and residents submitted memorabilia from 2020 to give future residents a glimpse of life in Stafford Township during the COVID-19 pandemic.